DioxusLabs/dioxus/packages/dioxus-lib/README.md

   </p>
 </div>

+> This crate implements dioxus-lib which is a renderer-free version of Dioxus.
+This crate is intended to be used by library authors who need a stable core verison of dioxus withuot pulling in renderer-related dependencies on accident.

 # Resources

 This overview provides a brief introduction to Dioxus.
 For a more in-depth guide, make sure to check out: